 Yes.
-Once an individual recovers from Hepatitis A, he or she is immune (protected) for life and does not continue to carry the Hepatitis A virus.
+Once a person recovers from hepatitis A, he or she is immune (protected) for life and no longer carries the virus.

-If your doctor suspects Hepatitis A, he/she can request a blood test to check for Hepatitis A antibodies.
+If your doctor suspects hepatitis A, he or she can request a blood test.

 What is the treatment for Hepatitis A?

-There are no special medicines or antibiotics that can be used to treat a person once the symptoms appear.
-Generally, bed rest and not drinking alcoholic beverages is all that is needed.
+There is no treatment for hepatitis A once symptoms appear.
+Generally, rest and not drinking alcohol is all that is needed.

 How can Hepatitis A be prevented?

-To prevent person-to-person spread, careful hand washing with soap and water after using the toilet or changing diapers is the single most important way to prevent infection.
+To prevent person-to-person spread, wash your hands carefully with soap and water after using the bathroom or changing diapers.

-Avoid sexual practices that may result in hand or mouth exposure to stool (feces), such as anal sex or oral-anal contact.
+Avoid sexual practices that may result in hand or mouth exposure to stool.
 Free NYC Condoms are available in many locations to help keep you safe and healthy.

 If you travel to a country where Hepatitis A is common, use bottled water or boil tap water for one minute before using.
-Be cautious about eating shellfish which may have come from a contaminated water source.
+Avoid eating shellfish that may have come from a contaminated water source.

 Ask your doctor about getting the Hepatitis A vaccine or call 311 to find a vaccine provider.